The Yummy Life

 But, me?
 I like more of a cranberry relish that is tart, crunchy, and with a few more flavors added in.
 Most cranberry relishes are left completely raw, but I prefer to cook mine just a little bit to meld the flavors and bring out the colorful juices of the berries.
 But not too much or there's no crunch left.

-So, for those of you who don't mind messing with tradition a bit, here's my Cranberry Ginger Pear Relish.
-Of course, it's most commonly eaten with turkey, but it's also good with cheese and crackers as shown in my post Make An Easy Autumn Wreath Cheese Platter.
+Of course, this cranberry relish is most commonly eaten with turkey, but it's also good with cheese and crackers as shown in my post Make An Easy Autumn Wreath Cheese Platter.
+It makes a terrific relish on turkey sandwiches, too.
+Yum!

 By the way, cranberries are really good for you.